Crypto Fear and Greed Index | Binance News on Binance Square

-According to Alternative.me, the Crypto Fear and Greed Index stands at 45 (noon, UTC+0), landing in the “Fear” segment.
-This signifies a high level of pessimism among the majority of cryptocurrency investors.

-Compared to yesterday, the Greed level has a slight decrease from 47 to 45.
-Throughout the previous week, the index fluctuated from 50 to 45 indicating a decreasing level of Greed in the market.
+Compared to yesterday, the Greed level has a slight increase from 45 to 47.
+Throughout the previous week, the index fluctuated from 50 to 47 indicating a decreasing level of Greed in the market.

 The Fear & Greed index is measured from 0 to 100, with 0 representing "Extreme Fear" and 100 representing "Extreme Greed."
 The index calculates the factors of volatility (25%), market momentum/volume (25%), social media (15%), dominance (10%), Google trends (10%), and survey (15% - currently paused).